 As coronavirus vaccines become more widely available, clinical laboratory testing continues to play a vital role in managing the pandemic, working in tandem with the vaccines to curb the spread of the coronavirus.
-We at AACC have also been hearing new questions from the public about the vaccines, as well as the impact they’ll have on testing.
+We at the Association for Diagnostics & Laboratory Medicine (ADLM) have also been hearing new questions from the public about the vaccines, as well as the impact they’ll have on testing.
 So once again, we’ve asked leading laboratory experts to give their take, in order to help people make informed decisions about getting vaccinated and how to approach coronavirus testing afterward.

 Will the COVID-19 Vaccines Change My DNA and Ability to Test for the Virus?

 ADLM President Dr. David Grenache discusses how COVID-19 vaccines work at a genetic level, and why you can rest assured that they won’t change how your body functions or interfere with coronavirus tests.